 - 1 poblano pepper seeded and diced

 - ½ teaspoon oregano

 - ¼ cup cilantro chopped

 - Preheat oven to 425º.

 - Heat the oil in a large non-stick skillet over medium heat.
-Add peppers in a single layer and cook, turning until the skins blister and start browning, about 8 minutes.
+Add peppers in a single layer and cook, turning until the skins blister and start to brown.
+They should still have some firmness to them.
 Transfer to a a plate.

-- Add onion, poblano, garlic, cumin, oregano, ancho and chipotle chili powders and 1 teaspoon salt to the skillet. cook, stirring, until the onion and poblano are tender, about 8 minutes.
+- Add onion, poblano, cumin, oregano, ancho and chipotle chili powders and 1 teaspoon salt to the skillet.
+Cook, stirring, until the onion and poblano are tender, about 8 minutes, add garlic and cook an additional minute.
 Increase heat to medium high and add pork.
-Cook, breaking up the meat, until no longer pink, about 6 minutes.
-Remove from the heat and let cool.
+Cook, breaking up the meat, until no longer pink, about 3 minutes.
+Remove from the heat and use a slotted spoon to place on a paper towel lined plate to cool.

 - Cut each pepper in half, from stem to tip.
-Crumble meat mixture into small bits and stir in cilantro and cheese.
-Spoon the mixture into each pepper half and transfer to a baking sheet .
+Crumble meat mixture into small bits and stir in cilantro and ¾ cup of the cheese.
+Spoon the mixture into each pepper half and transfer to a baking sheet.
+Sprinkle with remaining cheese.
 Bake until cheese melts and peppers are heated through, about 10 minutes.
 Season with salt and sprinkle with lime juice.